isomerpages/mlaw-corp/_covid19/05-application-for-assessor.md

 If the party had a good reason for being absent, they may make an application to set aside the dismissal or determination made in their absence.
 See [Application to Set Aside a Dismissal or Determination](/covid19-relief/set-aside-dismissal-or-determination).

 ##### Step 8: Registrar Informs Applicant and Respondent of Assessor’s Determination #####
-After the Assessor has made a determination, the Registrar will inform the Applicant, the Respondent, and all other parties who were served the <b>Application for Assessment</b>.
+After the Assessor has made a determination, the Registrar will inform the Applicant, the Respondent, and all other parties who were served the <b>Application for an Assessor's Determination</b>.

-There is no appeal from an Assessor’s determination and it will be binding on all parties to the Application.
+There is no appeal against an Assessor’s determination and it will be binding on all parties to the Application.

 The records of the determination will be kept by the Registrar until 20 October 2022.